antaris-inc/SatOS-Payload-SDK/docs/src/payload-interface.rst

 Payload Application Request parameter validation
 ================================================

-The validate_sequence_arams function is responsible for validating the parameters of a sequence before execution.
-Payload application developers may implement additional sequence parameter validation within this function.
+The validate_sequence_params function is responsible for validating the parameters of a sequence before execution.
+Payload application developers may implement additional sequence parameter validation within this function.The default return of this function is SUCCESS

-If a dedicated parameter validation function is not implemented for a particular sequence, validate_sequence_params returns a default status of SUCCESS.

 Payload Application Requests
 ============================